blaix/doitanyway/ARCHITECTURE.md

 # Architecture

 - Local filesystem as the source of truth.
-- Sync with Syncthing
-- **Let Syncthing deal with conflicts**
+- Sync with Syncthing. **Let Syncthing deal with conflicts.**
-- PWA for web and mobile access
+- PWA for web and mobile access with IndexedDb caching for offline.
-- Files as Json.
-Cached in IndexedDb for offline read access
+- Files represented over the wire and in IndexedDb as Json.

 ```mermaid
 flowchart